 Residents were supported to engage in meaningful activities on an individual basis.
-Both of the residents were engaged in a formal day service programme which had recommenced in the preceding four week period.
-On the day of inspection one of the residents was not attending their service as they had been feeling unwell.
+Two of the residents had recently re engaged with their day service programmes.
+However, the remaining two residents had made a decision not to re-engage with their programmes.
+It was considered that a person led programme from the centre better met their needs.
+Each of the four residents were engaged with activities coordinated by the provider as part of a 'meaningful day' programme which included some online courses, walking and other activities.
 In line with national guidance regarding COVID-19, the centre had implemented restrictions impacting the resident's access to some activities in the community.
 However, with the lifting of restrictions there was evidence that residents were re-engaging in a range of activities.
-Examples of activities that residents engaged in included, walks to local scenic areas, drives, family visits and dining out.
-One of the residents was involved in a local 'tidy towns' committee through their day service programme.
+Examples of activities that residents engaged in included, cooking, voga and art classes, walks to local scenic areas, family visits, dining out, pampering sessions and listening to music.
+Two of the residents had engaged in videos produced by the provider and used within the wider service on safeguarding and infection control principles.
+Another resident had engaged in a video regarding fire safety.
 The centre had its own car which was used by staff to drive residents to various activities and outings.
-The provider had put in place a 'meaning full' day programme of activities when the COVID-19 national restrictions were being enforced.
-Elements of the programme were still being continued at the time of this inspection.
-For example, exercise classes, cookery, massage and a walking group.
-Both of the residents were reported to enjoy engaging in some of these activities.
+In addition, the centre was located within walking distance of a range of local amenities.

 The full complement of staff were in place at the time of inspection.
 The majority of the staff team had been working in the centre for a prolonged period.
-This meant that there was consistency of care for both of the residents and enabled relationships between the residents and staff to be maintained.
-The inspector noted that the resident's needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.
+This meant that there was consistency of care for the residents and enabled relationships between the residents and staff to be maintained.
+The inspector noted that the residents' needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.